Winter Skin Care Tips For Your Dog

 Just like us, pets can get dehydrated in winter, and their usual watering holes outside may have frozen up.
 Make sure there's plenty of water in the house to drink.

 A lot of us retreat to the sofa for winter, dogs aren't much different.
-If they want to remain indoors, watch The Killing and scratch, who are we to deny them!
+If they want to remain indoors, watch a box set on the sofa with you, who are we to deny them!